dgMARK: Decoding-Guided Watermarking for Diffusion Language Models

 Accordingly, we focus on watermarking that embed signals through the decoding process itself.
-Concretely, we design an \emph{adaptive ordering strategy} that decides which position to unmask next in a way that enhances detectability, while using the model's conditional distributions $p_\theta(y_j |y_{\mathcal{I}}, x)$ \emph{as-is} (i.e., without explicit probability reweighting).
+Concretely, we design an \emph{adaptive ordering strategy} that decides which position to unmask next in a way that enhances detectability, while using the model's conditional predictor $p_\theta(y_j|y_{\mathcal{I}},x)$ without direct logit or probability modification (i.e., without explicit probability reweighting).
 In our experiments, this design preserves text quality to a large extent while enabling reliable watermark detection.

-We formalize watermarking for dLLMs as a decoding problem with the following requirements: \begin{enumerate} \item \textbf{No probability reweighting}: The watermarking procedure should not manually modify token probabilities (e.g., via green/red boosting or rejection). \item \textbf{Detectability}: The watermark must be verifiable from the generated text $y'$ and the secret key alone, without requiring access to the model internals or the prompt. \item \textbf{Robustness}: The watermark must remain detectable under random or adversarial post-editing (e.g., insertions, deletions, and substitutions). \end{enumerate}
+We formalize watermarking for dLLMs as a decoding problem with the following requirements: \begin{enumerate} \item \textbf{No direct probability reweighting}: The watermarking procedure should not directly modify the model's learned conditional probabilities, for example through logit biasing, green/red probability boosting, or distribution renormalization. \item \textbf{Detectability}: The watermark must be verifiable from the generated text $y'$ and the secret key alone, without requiring access to the model internals or the prompt. \item \textbf{Robustness}: The watermark must remain detectable under random or adversarial post-editing (e.g., insertions, deletions, and substitutions). \end{enumerate}